 1 Plug the small end of the USB cable into the charging port on your device.

-- 2 Plug the large end of the USB cable into a USB port on your computer. - 3 Charge the device completely.
+- 2 Plug the large end of the USB cable into a USB charging port. - 3 Charge the device completely.

 Pairing Your Smartphone with Your Device